team-checkr/fsharp-starter/README.md

 The goal of this task is to implement a compiler that turns GCL programs into Program Graphs (PGs) similar to the results you obtain under “Program Graph” in [formalmethods.dk/fm4fun](http://www.formalmethods.dk/fm4fun/).

-To this end, you need to implement the function
+To this end, implement the function
 ```
 let analysis (src: string) (input: Input) : Output =
 ```